This is the ultimate North East India bucket list!

-So, without further ado, let me welcome you to the ultimate to do list for North East India!
+So, without further ado, let me welcome you to the ultimate North East India bucket list!

 1. Visit the Kamakhya temple in Guwahati